-Trading The Random Walk On Betfair
+Trading Randomly On Betfair

 Randomness is a massive part of Betfair market price action.

-But frankly, I consider tactics to be much more important than strategy when it comes to making money trading the Betfair market.
+I consider tactics to be much more important than strategy when it comes to making money trading the Betfair market.

-My favorite tactic is where I will enter a trade at one level and if it goes against me I will add to the position allowing me to exit the trade at the original entry rather than the original take profit.
+My favourite tactic is where I will enter a trade at one level and if it goes against me I will add to the position allowing me to exit the trade at the original entry rather than the original take profit.